 The goal of immunotherapy is to turn on the immune response to fight cancer.
 Unfortunately, many things weaken the immune response, including stress.
-A new clinical trial open at Roswell Park Comprehensive Cancer Center is currently investigating whether beta blockers, which calm the body’s response to stress, can boost immunotherapy in patients with advanced melanoma.
+A new clinical trial open at Roswell Park is investigating whether beta blockers, which calm the body’s response to stress, can boost immunotherapy in patients with advanced melanoma.

 Beta blockers have been around for decades and are commonly used to treat stress-related conditions like hypertension (high blood pressure), abnormal heart conditions, migraines and anxiety.
 They work by blocking the effects of adrenaline, a hormone produced by the stress response — otherwise known as “fight or flight.”

 Stress and the immune system

 When faced with stress, your body releases hormones that cause the heart to beat faster, blood pressure to rise and muscles to tighten.
 This is useful in dangerous situations, as it makes us more alert and ready to face (or run away from) danger, but it also suppresses the immune cells that our body needs to fight disease, including cancer.

 The immune system is constantly surveilling the body for signs of infection and disease.
 When a threat is identified, specialized immune “soldiers” called T cells are quickly released to attack harmful bacteria, viruses or cancer cells.
 The immune response also causes inflammation, which is not healthy in the long run.

 The body has developed ways to speed up and slow down the immune response to balance the need to fight the dueling threats of disease and inflammation.
 Similar to a vehicle, T cells have accelerators and brakes that speed up or slow down their attacks.
 If the immune response is stopped before a threat like cancer is eliminated, then tumors can grow and spread.

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!